All articles

 Studio Artera: the agency that brings your artistic collaborations to life

-Founded in Paris, Studio Artera is a contemporary art agency that represents the leading visual artists of their generation and creates innovative collaborations with brands, companies, cultural institutions, and the public sector.
+Founded in Paris, Studio Artera represents the leading visual artists of their generation and creates innovative collaborations with brands, companies, cultural institutions, and the public sector.

 Among the brands that trust us: Prada, Maison Margiela, Paris Saint-Germain, NetJets, Levi’s, Sopra Steria, The Hoxton, Christie’s, AMI Paris, and the Paris Opera.